HarbourMasters/Shipwright/README.md

  17. Launch `soh.exe`.

 ## Troubleshooting the exporter
-- Affirm that you have an `/assets` folder filled with XMLs in the same directory as otrgui.exe
+- Affirm that you have an `/assets` folder filled with XMLs in the same directory as OTRGui.exe
 - Affirm that `zapd.exe` exists in the `/assets/extractor` folder